Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-Most users use UPI occasionally or rarely, indicating that while adoption is high, daily dependency is still developing.
+Most users use UPI occasionally (30%) or rarely (46.25%), indicating that while adoption is high (98.75% have used it), daily dependency at 13.75% is still developing.
+Frequent users account for only 8.75%, suggesting room for increased regular usage.

 ---